Yawapi/100-Days-of-machine-learning-challenge/README.md

 Day 33.
 Finished week 3 of Sequence Models on Coursera.
 Thoughts: .
 Link: https://bit.ly/2Twm0TO

 Day 34.
-Finished Sequence Models on Coursera.
+Finished Sequence Models on Coursera with a grade of %.
 Thoughts: .
 Link: https://bit.ly/2Twm0TO

 Day 35.
 Finished the Deep Learning Specialization on Coursera.
 Thoughts: .
 Link: https://bit.ly/2Twm0TO